amandaocalvo/Car-Price-Prediction-Project/README.md

 ## AI Model Selection

-The **Random Forest** model will be used to address the problem, and we will implement it using Python.
+The **Random Forest** model will be used to address the problem, and I will implement it using Python.
 This model is a popular choice for regression problems like used car price prediction because it has several key advantages, such as:

 - **Capturing Complex Relationships**: Used car pricing is influenced by many factors with non-linear relationships.
 The Random Forest model can combine multiple decision trees, helping to capture these complex, non-linear interactions without requiring extensive feature engineering.
 - **Handling Noise and Outliers**: Random Forests average the predictions of many trees, making them less sensitive to noise and outliers compared to single decision trees.
 This is particularly beneficial when dealing with real-world datasets.
 - **Reducing Overfitting**: This approach helps reduce overfitting by averaging the results of many trees, each trained on different subsets of the data.
 This is especially important when adapting the model to different markets (e.g., from Armenia to Canada).
 - **Feature Importance**: Random Forests provide insights into feature importance, helping us understand which variables most influence car prices.
-- **Minimal Data Preprocessing**: Random Forests are less affected by the scale or distribution of features, meaning we do not need to perform normalization or transformation, unlike with some other algorithms.
+- **Minimal Data Preprocessing**: Random Forests are less affected by the scale or distribution of features, meaning I do not need to perform normalization or transformation, unlike with some other algorithms.

 ## AI Model Training and Validation